oldfart-maker/hm-asus-arch-desktop/docs/install.md

 ***
 * Step 2.5 - Install git

 a) sudo pacman -Sy
 b) sudo pacman -S git

 ***
 * Step 3 - Boostrap archlinux

+NOTE: The disk partitioning may not be correct causing a full disk.
+The best way to do this is after performing step d, do:

+1) archinstall --config user___configuration.json --creds user___credentials.json
+2) update the disk partitioning / ext4
+3) save the *.json files to /
+4) mv /**.json ~/projects/hm-asus-arch-desktop/tools
+5) start step e

 # a) mkdir -p ~/projects
 b) cd ~/projects